suyashcjoshi/suyashjoshi.github.io/_posts/2021-01-10-raspberrypi-remote-setup.md

 ### Primary / Main Machine Setup
 - MacOS / Windows / Linux with Open JDK / Oracle JDK 11 and SSH tool installed
 - VNC Viewer : Download and install VNC Viewer if not already (https://www.realvnc.com/en/connect/download/viewer/)
-- IDE : I will to use either IntelliJ for Java development and demonstrate it's ability to execute remotely from the IDE itself.
-You can also try other IDE's such as Netbeans or VS Code which also have similar capability.

 ## Raspberry Pi OS Setup
 1. Connect the micro-sd card with your main machine